Modern Slavery Statement

 Right of Audit

-Our modern slavery and human trafficking statement for the financial year ending 2018, has been sent to the Board for approval, as reflected by the Group CEO’s signature below.
+Our modern slavery and human trafficking statement for the financial year ending 2021, has been approved by the Board, as reflected by the Group CEO’s signature below.